EmanuelSommer/YesNoDetect/README.md

 The main objectives for me writing this code were to dive into the following packages/ frameworks:

 -   **golem**: framework for building production-grade shiny applications
 -   **shinymodules**: modularize shiny apps
 -   **tensorflow/ keras**: modeling deep neural networks

 The following packages were also new to me:

 -   fullPage: fullPage.js framework for shiny
 -   waiter: waiting screens for shiny
 -   emo: emojis 😜
 -   googlesheets4: use googlesheets (as database)

 ## Online version

 Have a look at the live version:
 [Link](https://esommer.shinyapps.io/YesNoDetect/)

+Notes:

+-   The application is hosted free of charge via shinyapps.io and thus requires quite some time to launch.
-Note: The application is built as a desktop application and thus is not fully operational on touchscreens.
+-   The application is built as a desktop application and thus is not fully operational on touchscreens.

 ## Installation